atrull/powerpredictor/README.md

 # Power Predictor

 A tool for analyzing ECU log data to calculate power and torque curves, similar to a dynamometer.
-Inspired by Virtual Dyno but lacking all the testing, calibration and so on that that has undergone.
+Inspired by Virtual Dyno but lacking all the testing, calibration and so on that that has (we think) undergone.

 ## Overview

 This tool analyzes CSV logs from ECUs to determine power and torque by analyzing vehicle dynamics during wide-open-throttle (WOT) conditions.
 It uses acceleration data, vehicle weight, gearing, and tire specifications to calculate engine power and torque.

+It is best used for comparing runs between tunes of the same vehicle on the same day, or for getting a 'picture' without needing to hire a dyno.

 ![alt text](test-unfiltered.png "Unfiltered Screenshot")

+## How it ECU Logging works imperfectly

+ECUs log as a secondary or tertiary downstream function for diagnosis, they do not log as a primary concern.
+This means that reported RPM is not necessarily realtime.
+Typically an ECU has dedicated physical hardware for firing injectors and spark plug coils and a miriad other things related to power train, emissions and safety.

+As such, the log at best is a blurry view of what the ECU was doing and cannot accurately show the time of an event, but rather a picture of the state of the engine in broad terms.

+Using this broad data and with some load/wheel calculations, we can get an idea of the engine performance.
+The idea is that the logged ramp of RPM can be used to back-calculate the power generated - i.e. simply: for acceleration to continue at X rate with Y (load * wheel size * drive ratio * other parameters) it takes Z torque.
+Torque values are then converted to HP using standard formula.

 ## Limitations

+- Inputs are only as good as outputs, setting up a dyno is not the same as performing logged runs on a flat straight road in a safe environment, remembering which gear was used, etc. You must gather a lot of accurate data to use this tool.
 - Only works with G4X [the developer only has G4X ECUs] (but could be extended to others easily.)

 ## Features